Robert's building from the outside

 Senior Start

 Emphasis for Senior Start acceptance is placed on the following in order of importance: resume strength (internships), career focus, maturity, career goals, and GRE/GPA scores.
-Students must be a current senior student who is a May graduate at Texas A&M College Station and is strongly recommended to have had at least 1 internship (commercial, non-educational entity) the summer prior to application.
+Students must be a current senior student who is a May graduate at Texas A&M College Station and is strongly recommended to have had at least one internship (commercial, non-educational entity) the summer prior to application.
 Admission to the program is contingent on obtaining a final summer internship following acceptance.

 College Graduates/International Students

-The MSQF Program accepts college graduates including international students to the program with a bachelor’s degree in a target major: Computer Science, Data Engineering, Electrical Engineering, Finance, Mathematics or Statistics.
+The MSQF Program accepts college graduates including international students to the program with a bachelor’s degree in a target major: computer science, data engineering, electrical engineering, finance, mathematics, or statistics.